TheTechnobear/xcBela/readme.md

 ## goals

-This project provides a simple to install and use cross compiler environment
+This project provides a simple to install and use cross compiler environment,

 - simple installation of cross compiling environment